I-4-6-5.Special Procedures for Time-Limited Remands

 Last Update: 08/22/16 (Transmittal I-4-56)

-In its remand order, a court may set a deadline for completing all or part of the remand proceedings.
+In rare cases, courts issue remand orders that include a deadline for completing all or part of the remand proceedings.
 The most common action(s) that courts require us to complete within a specified time are: institute proceedings, schedule a hearing, hold a hearing, issue a final decision, complete the record (e.g., reconstruct the file), and/or advise the court of the processing status.

-It is essential that the Office of Appellate Operations (OAO) coordinate time-limited remand processing both with other Office of Disability Adjudication and Review (ODAR) components and with the Office of the General Counsel (OGC).
+It is essential that the Office of Appellate Operations (OAO) coordinate time-limited remand processing both with the Office of Hearings Operations components and with the Office of the General Counsel (OGC).
 Failure to meet a court-imposed time limit can result in sanctions being imposed by the court, including finding the Commissioner in contempt of court.
 The procedures outlined below are designed to ensure that time limits are met or that a request for an extension of time is made promptly when the action specified by the court cannot be completed by the due date.

-After a court has set a deadline in a case, the case will continue to be treated as a time-limited remand at all levels of adjudication in ODAR, even after the original time limit has been met.
+After a court has set a deadline in a case, the case will continue to be treated as a time-limited remand at both the hearing and Appeals Council levels, even after the original time limit has been met.
 This ensures that any case which a court has designated as needing priority handling will continue to receive expedited treatment throughout its processing.

 B. Support Staff Procedures for Incoming Time-Limited Remands